rennydonny/2uAssessment/README.md

 ### Acceptance criteria

-1.[DONE] The API accepts JSON formatted HTTP POST requests at the route '/Invoice' The following is a sample Invoice request that will be submitted to the API endpoint.
+1. [x] The API accepts JSON formatted HTTP POST requests at the route '/Invoice' The following is a sample Invoice request that will be submitted to the API endpoint.

 ```javascript
 Basic Authorization: user = admin , password = admin